How Much Does A Smart Home Cost?

 If we take 6% of our average house price, we get a cost of £14,700.
 So we’re a little below the £15,000 mark for a high-end kitchen.
 Back to the Wren price estimator to upgrade my countertops to granite, add some Neff appliances (including an oven with the disappearing door so we can pretend we’re on Bake Off) and the bill is… £13,845.
 Not bad.

-Filled with tips & tricks, exquisite case studies, expert advice; the all-new Welcome Home magazine is 65+ pages of fantastic smart home content presented in a visually-rich and inspirational way.
+Filled with tips & tricks, exquisite case studies, expert advice; the all-new Create Automation magazine is 60+ pages of fantastic home & building automation content presented in a visually-rich and inspirational way.

 Click below to get your free copy!